DM7935-GH/Data-Structures-and-Algorithms-Repo/README.md

 ## About This Repository

-The purpose of this repo is simply to practice creating common data structures and algorithms, refreshing my knowledge of Java in the process.
+This repository is simply a way for me to practice creating common data structures and algorithms, refreshing my knowledge of Java in the process.
 The implementation of these is likely to differ from their built-in counterparts.

 ### Folder Structure